 - Preheat oven to 350°F.

 - In a medium saucepan, bring heavily salted water to a boil.
-The water should taste like sea water - this makes sure the pasta is seasoned all the way through.
-Cook pasta according to directions on the package - about ten minutes.
+The water should taste like sea water—this makes sure the pasta is seasoned all the way through.
+Cook pasta according to directions on the package—about 10 minutes.
 Drain and set aside.